 The incident was another blow to the reeling Biden administration which must now face questions of why he released two hardened criminals.

 “Yet another failed liberal experiment in coddling criminals,” Louisiana Rep. Steve Scalise said.
-“This president can’t keep us save from vicious birds!”
+“This president can’t keep us safe from vicious birds!”

 Georgia Rep. Marjorie Taylor Greene suggested Monday that Biden, along with George Soros, the New York Times, and members of the deep state, released Peanut Butter and Jelly on purpose as a pretext for declaring martial law.